Maxwell (musician): 1994–1997: Maxwell's Urban Hang Suite

 Maxwell released a series of EPs featuring different versions of his songs from Maxwell's Urban Hang Suite, including "...Til the Cops Come Knockin'", "Ascension (Don't Ever Wonder)", "Whenever Wherever Whatever" and "Sumthin' Sumthin'".
 These EPs were re-released in 2019.
-"Sumthin' Sumthin': Mellosmoothe" appeared on the Loves Jones soundtrack in March 1997.
+"Sumthin' Sumthin': Mellosmoothe" appeared on the Love Jones soundtrack in March 1997.

 Despite Maxwell's having released only one album, the music video television channel MTV saw his burgeoning popularity and asked him to tape an episode of the concert series MTV Unplugged in New York City.
 The show was taped live on June 15, 1997, and he performed his own songs as well as covers of songs by Kate Bush ("This Woman's Work") and Nine Inch Nails ("Closer").
 (Maxwell clashed with his label about the release of a full album of his session, resulting in the release of only an extended play, or EP instead, containing seven songs.)
 The MTV Unplugged performance of "...Til the Cops Come Knockin" was included as a bonus track on the international release.
 The episode of MTV Unplugged first aired on the network on July 22, 1997.